alessandro-bertero/homemade_media_code_repository/README.md

 Bulk RNAseq data analysis:

 The analysis can be performed within a Docker environment, which uses RStudio Server (??2023.12.1 Build 402 ìOcean stormî release).
-The Docker image can be downloaded from our repository hedgelab/rstudio-hedgelab (rstudio password is ìrstudioî).
+The Docker image can be downloaded from our repository hedgelab/rstudio-hedgelab (rstudio password is rstudio).

 Follow these steps to pull and run the Docker image below from the terminal: